KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 .. container:: windows
 	:name: windows-id-1

-	Now launch CMake GUI, and point the "Where is the source code" box to the root of your solution *workspace* directory, where your original ``CMakeLists.txt`` is located.
-Point the "Where to build the binaries" box to a subdirectory called ``build``, click Configure, "Yes" to create the build folder, and "OK" to accept the default Generator.
+	In the *workspace* directory, create a ``build/`` folder, which will contain our project, solution and output binary files.
+Now launch the CMake GUI, and point the "Where is the source code" box to the *workspace* directory, where your original ``CMakeLists.txt`` is located.
+Point the "Where to build the binaries" box to a subdirectory called ``build``, that we have just created.
+Click "Configure" and "OK" to accept the default Generator.

 	You can now build and run your program.
 It should compile and link with no errors or warnings.